BLooperZ/nutcracker/README.md

 # NUTCracker
-Tools to decode and re-encode fonts (.NUT) for Full Throttle and Curse of Monkey Island
+Tools for editing resources in SCUMM games.

 ## Usage
 ### Decoding